Nifty to open flat on back of mixed global cues: ICICIdirect

 Nifty

-The Nifty inched higher and for the first time ended well above 9500.
-Metals and pharma remained muted whereas others helped the index to gain 67 points towards the end.
-Nifty futures ended at a premium of 10 points.
-India VIX fell 1.1 percent, ending at 10.5.
+Post a negative start, the Nifty remained under pressure throughout the day on the back of aggressive profit booking and selling in cash market.
+Towards the end, the index ended 96 points lower.
+Nifty futures ended at a premium of 12 points.
+India VIX rose 0.7 percent, ending at 10.6.

-FIIs bought Rs 858 crore while DIIs sold Rs 402 crore in the cash segment.
-FIIs sold Rs 22 crore in index futures and Rs 437 crore in index options.
-In stock futures, they bought Rs 144 crore.
+FIIs sold Rs 361 crore while DIIs bought Rs 898 crore in the cash segment.
+FIIs sold Rs 141 crore in index futures and bought Rs 2685 crore in index options.
+In stock futures, they sold Rs 1124 crore.

 Nifty Bank

-Nifty Bank Future: The Nifty finally managed to end well above the highest Call base whereas the Nifty Bank index is still below 23000.
-We feel the index is likely to consolidate near 23000 but a close above these levels would open the gates for further upside.
-Buy Nifty Bank in the range of 22750-22800, targets: 22900-23000, stop loss: 22690.Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
+Nifty Bank Future: The index witnessed a round of profit booking where private sector and PSU major saw some retracement.
+However, the overall activity in 22500 and 22600 Puts remains intact indicating major support.
+Follow-up selling can be seen but we feel 22500 remains a major support area.
+Buy Nifty Bank in the range of 22570-22620, targets: 22750-22850, stop loss: 22490.Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.